mxm-nclv/Pi_MP3/README.md

 May 5th Update: Haven't found Pi3 Yet, need to search at home

-May 5th night/6th Update: found Pi3, and got volumio running thru cloud(yippee!) and got some audio running, working on getting it 100% local
+May 5th night/6th Update: found Pi3, and got volumio running from microsd.

+May 6th Update: worked a bit more, running 2 wires out(1 for power to microUSB, one for ethernet data transfer from pi<->laptop), some audio working but you need pc to start/stop, working on getting it fully local.

 ---
 Week 17 Update: